 Every summer in South Africa, we have incidents where children's lives are lost or threatened in this way.
-In the latest, a two-year-old girl suffered dehydration and hyperthermia when she was left in a car alone while her mother went shopping in Roodepoort this weekend.

 Why heat is a child-killer